 Credit Risk Related to Sovereign Pledges: IFFIm was exposed to Grantor credit risk on pledges from its Grantors.
 This exposure is detailed by Grantor in Note 2 above.
-The Grantors were rated between BB- and AAA as at 31 December 2023.
+In connection with this risk, each Grantor has represented and warranted to IFFIm, and to the other parties to IFFIm's Finance Framework Agreement, that the grant agreement to which it is a party constitutes valid and legally binding obligations of that Grantor.

+The Grantors were rated between BB- and AAA as at 31 December 2024.
 The Grantors' credit ratings, as determined by Standard and Poor's Ratings Service ("S&P"), were:

-Grantor As at 31 December 2023 As at 31 December 2022
+Grantor As at 31 December 2024 As at 31 December 2023

 Canada AAA AAA

 Commonwealth of Australia AAA AAA

-Federative Republic of Brazil ВВ BB-
+Federative Republic of Brazil BB BB

-Republic of France AA AA
+Republic of France AA- AA

 Republic of Italy BBB BBB

 State of the Netherlands AAA AAA

 Kingdom of Norway AAA AAA

 Republic of South Africa BB- BB-

-Kingdom of Spain A Α
+Kingdom of Spain А A

 Kingdom of Sweden AAA AAA

 United Kingdom AA AA